-One of the most prominent use cases for 6G is mobile networks for smart factories.
-In this scenario, radio coverage, bandwidth, and dependability/security have different requirements and opportunities than traditional cellular networks.
-Smart factory automation typically has stringent requirements for determinism, low latency, and reliability.
-Moreover, some applications, such as manufacturing and industrial IoT, require support for multiple concurrent connections between machines and sensors.
-The newly defined smart factory services are embracing all service classes foreseen in the fifth-generation (5G) mobile networks, such as Enhanced Mobile Broadband (eMBB), Massive Machine Type Communication (mMTC), and Ultra Reliable Low Latency Communication (URLLC) [1].
-Currently, 3GPP defines the usage of the millimeter wave (mmWave) band for 5G.
-Especially for the smart factory scenarios, the sub-terahertz (sub-THz) bands are considered the next frontier to be explored in 6G networks [2].
-These new high-frequency regimes challenge the design of the Radio Access Network (RAN) control plane by demanding real-time control loops to be executed at the distributed unit (DU) and Radio Unit (RU) function levels.
+Smart factory automation presents one of the most promising use cases for 6G mobile networks, as it challenges the requirements on latency, bandwidth, and reliability/safety/dependability/security.
+In manufacturing and industrial IoT, multiple concurrent connections between machines and sensors exist, thus fully embracing the known service classes from the fifth-generation (5G) mobile networks, such as Enhanced Mobile Broadband (eMBB), Massive Machine Type Communication (mMTC), and Ultra Reliable Low Latency Communication (URLLC) [1].
+While today 3GPP defines the usage of the millimeter wave (mmWave) band for 5G, the sub-terahertz (sub-THz) bands are considered the next frontier to be explored in 6G networks [2].
+In smart factories, the design of the Radio Access Network (RAN) control plane also demands real-time control loops to be executed at the distributed unit (DU) and Radio Unit (RU) function levels.

-With the primary challenge in real-time control and operation, efforts are underway in the Open Radio Access Network (O-RAN) standards specification by O-RAN Alliance, where it is considered that a near-real-time action needs to be completed in a time frame from 10 milliseconds up to 1 second.
-Anything below that time is considered real-time, and above that, non-real-time.
+Today, efforts are underway in Open RAN standards specifications by O-RAN ALLIANCE (O-RAN) to especially address the near-real-time needs with constraints on completion times ranging from 10 milliseconds (above the real-time) up to 1 second (non-real-time).
 On the other hand, O-RAN does not specify a real-time controller in its current version.
-In the literature, efforts are already made towards implementing real-time control in O-RAN [3], [4] to support demanding 6G network use cases, such as for smart factories.
+In the research literature, efforts are underway towards implementing real-time control in Open RAN, including a research report from the O-RAN's next Generation Research Group (nGRG) (RR-2024-10), to support various use cases including smart factories [3]-[5].
 This is facilitated by the architectural component referred to as RAN Intelligent Controller (RIC).
 This new architectural component provides a centralized network abstraction, allowing operators to implement and deploy custom control loops in the RAN.
-The real-time RIC, considering the challenges of the new highfrequency bands in smart factories, can be identified as the key component for real-time control of future smart factories.
+The real-time RIC, considering the challenges of the new high-frequency bands in smart factories, can be identified as the key component for real-time control of future smart factories.

-This article discusses the new challenges arising from highcapacity data communications in smart factories.
-It proposes extensions to the current O-RAN standards for 6G networks to enable further evolution of Industry 4.0 and beyond.
-We motivate the need for real-time functionalities in O-RAN and an extended interface to the user equipment (UE) to allow for its fine-granular control.
-We also present the opportunity of interfacing with novel technology solutions such as Reconfigurable Intelligent Surfaces (RISs) to provide reliability to the communication system in a smart factory.
-Our analysis considers two main principles and their extensions needed to empower smart factories with O-RAN: functional disaggregation and centralized intelligent control.
-In the first, we discuss virtualized functionalities across multiple network nodes: centralized unit (CU), DU, and RU and their role in building smart factories.
-The second principle is the RIC and the opportunities and challenges it presents for smart factories.
-This work summarizes a broader tutorial by the same authors available as a preprint [5].
+This article proposes extensions to the current O-RAN standards for 6G networks to enable further evolution of smart factory automation.
+We motivate the need for realtime functionalities in Open RAN and propose an extended interface to the user equipment (UE) to allow for its finegrained control.
+We also present the opportunity of interfacing with novel technology solutions such as Reconfigurable Intelligent Surfaces (RISs) to provide reliability.
+Our analysis considers two main concepts and the related extensions for smart factories with Open RAN: functional disaggregation and centralized intelligent control RIC.
+To this end, the paper first provides a brief state-of-the-art discussion (Section II).
+After that, it surveys the key technologies for O-ORAN in smart factories (Section III).
+We provide our proposal for further evolution of standards (Section IV) and illustrate its envisioned benefits on a case study (Section V).